farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-30-Result-Types.md

 This all adds up to functional languages needing to represent state in their inputs and outputs.
 Thus, they created good tools to do so.

 ### Discriminated Unions
-The most general an flexible tool is a Discriminated Union.
+The most general and flexible tool is a Discriminated Union.
 Think of it like an OR type.
 I can be a string OR a bool OR an int
 ```fsharp
 type Truthy =
   | Bool of bool